BPM 2015 – Recapping the event

 Any unusual moments?

 One moment that I frustratingly wasn’t present for was that Darth Vader came to play the quiz at our stand and apparently is bad at quizzes!
-John Leach, took some great photos of this moment.
+Here is John Leach, in some great photos of this moment.

 As usual lots of different experiences were had over the weekend and a lot of ideas were discussed.
 SpeedQuizzing still has a lot of projects in the pipeline so make sure you check back here for future updates.